MicrosoftDocs/win32/desktop-src/search/iitempropertybag.md

-﻿---
+---
-Description: 'Defines methods to obtain information about the properties of a search item.
-This interface is supported only on Windows XP and Windows Server 2003, and should no longer be used.' ms.assetid: '0fef34c5-f20f-475a-9223-5cb73079c842'
+Description: Defines methods to obtain information about the properties of a search item.
+This interface is supported only on Windows XP and Windows Server 2003, and should no longer be used. ms.assetid: 0fef34c5-f20f-475a-9223-5cb73079c842
 title: IItemPropertyBag interface
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IItemPropertyBag interface